Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 4. **Multi-Device Comparison:**
    - **Cross-Device Insights:**
      When multiple devices are being analyzed, compare their anomaly score patterns.
-A spike in one device might be normal for that particular sensor, while a simultaneous increase across devices might indicate a broader issue.
+A spike in one device might indicate cheating for that particular device, while a simultaneous increase across devices might indicate a broader issue as most cheats operate on one feature or device at a time.

 5. **Setting Thresholds:**
    - **Defining Alerts:**